 To get started you will first need to create an account used to access the email:

 - From the dropdown menu with your name choose the My security credentials option and then Users from the menu on the left.

 - Select the Add user button, enter a suitable name, check the Programmatic access checkbox and then the Next button.

 - Unless you wish to make the user part of a group or assign them a tag, select the Next button through the next two screens and then the Create user button.

 - You now need to copy the values for the access key and secret key to somewhere safe.
-The access key is a set of upper-case letters and the secret key a mix of base 64-encoded characters.
+The access key is a set of upper-case letters and numbers while the secret key a mix of base 64-encoded characters.